mjguzzardi/dissertation-public/README.md

   * This script produces the following summary data tables:
     * Table 1 (public bike data)
     * Table 2 (weather data)

+The file named: `dissertation_supplement_core_2018_2019.Rmd` will contain the primary code for replicating Figures 1 and 6 with data spanning 2018 and 2019.
+It does NOT go as far as producing regressions at this moment.

 ## Downloading source data

 ### Public Bicycle Data